To help maintain the UK’s international standing as a desirable research destination that is open to talented individuals from all countries

 Where necessary, expert advice will be sought in confidence from senior academics, although the Trust Board itself will be responsible for making final decisions.

-Universities should also be aware that if the Professor leaves the university within the 5-year grant period, it should not be assumed that grants can be transferred to another UK university, or that funds can be retained by the university if the professor moves outside the UK.
-Further to this, where more than 25% of Associated Costs have been spent in the early years of an grant, funds may be required to be repaid.
+Universities should also be aware that if the Professor leaves the university within the 5-year grant period, it should not be assumed that grants can be transferred to another university, or that funds can be retained by the university.
+Further to this, in the event of an early termination of the grant and where more than 25% of Associated Costs have been spent at the point the grant finishes, funds may be required to be repaid by the University.